connexcs/docs/docs/apps/components/card.md

             background-color: red;
             }
             ```
-          * Follow the steps mentioned above, under Steps to place/use the methods for components of the Page Builder
+          * Follow the steps mentioned above, under Steps to use the methods for the Page Builder components

             ```
             this.addClassName('card_khlorb9y', 'abc')
             ```